 The Bahamian government encourages investment in the renewable energy sector through several financial mechanisms, with a draft National Energy Policy proposing specific tax incentives to support this goal.

-These incentives are designed to lower initial capital investment and improve the financial viability of local manufacturing.
-They include potential exemptions on customs duties for imported factory equipment and materials.
-The government has also shown interest in public-private partnerships (PPPs) for large-scale energy projects, which would create downstream opportunities for locally made modules.
+These incentives are designed to lower initial capital investment and make local manufacturing more financially viable.
+They include potential exemptions from customs duties on imported factory equipment and materials.
+The government has also shown interest in public-private partnerships (PPPs) for large-scale energy projects, which could create downstream opportunities for locally made modules.

 Grid Interconnection: Connecting to the National Grid